turnkeylinux/inithooks/README.rst

 Under the hood: everything you wanted to know but were afraid to ask
 ====================================================================

-Stop!
-The preceding introduction explained everything mere mortals need to know about the system initialization process.
+Users wishing to preseed headless builds (e.g. LXC) will find the `Preseeding`_ section below of value.
+Otherwise, the preceding introduction explained everything mere mortals need to know about the system initialization process.

 The rest of the documentation is intended for: